-Personally, this is the greatest wilderness walk in
+Personally, this is the greatest wilderness

 Tasmania.
 This is because the route takes about one month to walk

 165 km of coastline - the route is logical and difficult to escape

 from, there are few tracks or signs of people and the

 keeps varying.
 It is not a trivial walk and takes considerable